KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

     }
     return 100 * pow(nonlinear, gamma);
 }

+vec3 color = apertureAjustedColor
+//If framebuffer uses sRGB transfer function the gamma does not need to be applied here if (framebufferFormat is sRGB) {
+    color = BT_2100(color, rangeExponent, 1)
+} else {
+    color = BT_2100(color, rangeExponent, gamma)
+}

 ```

 Where this is calculated per RGB component, note that the color value in this equation must be in range 0.0 - 1.0